kean/articles/2017-01-16-lets-build-uistackview.markdown

 #### Intrinsic Content Size

-As you probably noticed we haven't defined the stack's size along neither of its axis.
-In this case, the stack view’s size grows freely in both dimensions, based on the its arranged views.
+I haven't defined the stack's size along any of its axis.
+In this case, the stack view’s size grows freely in both dimensions, based on its arranged views.
 So the other remaining constraints that affect the stack view layout are <b>intrinsic content size</b> constraints which I've <a href="#intrinsic-content-sizes">listed earlier</a>.
 The stack view takes the height of the `Subview0` which is the highest with `Subview0.height == 200 Hug:250 CompressionResistance:750`.
 The width of the stack view is equal to the combined width of all subviews + all spacings.

-In the result we get a very simple but very useful layout.
-In terms of constraints this configuration is the simplest one to implement.
+As the result, you get a simple but very useful layout.
+In terms of constraints, this configuration is the simplest one to implement.

 <a name="UIStackViewDistribution.fillEqually"></a>